-2 Onsite parking areas, parking structures and servicing areas such as loading facilities are not a mandatory requirement in heritage conservation areas.
+On-site parking areas, parking structures and servicing areas are not a mandatory requirement in heritage conservation areas.
 On-site car parking may only be permitted or required when the specified controls in chapters Part C, chapters C1 (Paddington HCA) C2 (Woollahra HCA) and C3 (Watsons Bay HCA) are satisfactorily met.

-3 Round up to nearest whole number with halves (i.e. 0.5).
+&lt;sup>3 Round up to nearest whole number with halves (i.e. 0.5).

-4 A studio apartment is an apartment that does not have a wall separating the sleeping area from the main kitchen and living area, and is generally smaller in size than a 1 bedroom apartment.
+&lt;sup>4 A studio apartment is an apartment that does not have a wall separating the sleeping area from the main kitchen and living area, and is generally smaller in size than a 1 bedroom apartment.

-5 The number of parking spaces for 1 bedroom and studio apartments in the Double Bay Centre should be multiplied by the parking multiplier for non-residential uses in the Double Bay B2 zone.
+&lt;sup>5 The number of parking spaces for 1 bedroom and studio apartments in the Double Bay Centre should be multiplied by the parking multiplier for non-residential uses in the Double Bay B2 zone.

-and location of garage requirements for the precinct.
+For example, a dwelling on a small or narrow lot may not achieve the maximum number of on-site parking spaces if the arrangement of the spaces cannot meet the character, streetscape and location of garage requirements for the precinct.
 This is particularly relevant in the R2 Low Density Residential zoned areas.